On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's

-The previous notations allow to prove the following decomposition result which will be useful in the sequel. \begin{proposition} Let $a(x)$ be any radial function in $L^{\infty}(B)$.
+When $a$ is a radial functions, the singular eigenvalues can be decomposed in radial and angular part as follows. \begin{proposition} Let $a$ be any radial function in $L^{\infty}(B)$.
 The singular eigenvalues $\widehat \L_i<\left(\frac{N-2}2\right)^2$ defined in \eqref{i+1-singular} can be decomposed in radial and angular part as